johnnywoo/beholder/README.md

 WARNING: Beholder has no stable version yet.
 Config syntax, commands, options, behaviour, everything is going to be changed without any backwards compatibility.

-WARNING: current experimental version of Beholder does not have any limits on queue size.
-If it cannot send incoming messages away, the queue will grow until Out Of Memory error kills the process.

  * [Usage](#usage)
  * [Building Beholder](#building-beholder)
  * [Recipes](#recipes)